Douglas, Cork: GAA

 GAA clubs in the area include the Douglas GAA and Nemo Rangers hurling and football clubs.
-Nemo Rangers were historically associated with Turners Cross, but moved to a new location in the Trabeg area of Douglas in the 1990s.
+Nemo Rangers were historically associated with neighbouring Turners Cross parish, but moved to a new location in the Trabeg area of Douglas in the 1990s.

 In the 2004, 2007 and 2012 under-10 (u10) Community Games, Douglas won the Cork Community Games, the Munster Community Games and the all-Ireland Community Games.

 Association football

 Local soccer clubs include Tramore Athletic F.C., Grangevale AFC, College Corinthians and Douglas Hall AFC.

 Golf

-There are also local golf (and pitch and putt) clubs, including Douglas Golf Club, Frankfield Golf Club and Douglas Pitch and Putt Club.
+There are also local golf (and pitch and putt) clubs, including Douglas Golf Club, Garryduff Pitch and Putt Club and Douglas Pitch and Putt Club.

 Rugby union

 Douglas has representation in rugby union, and Douglas RFC was founded in 1902 as one of the earliest Cork rugby clubs.
 While this original club drew members from the workforce of St Patrick's Woollen Mills in Douglas (which closed in the 1970s), the club in its current form was founded in 1979.